 We can also pursue noneconomic damages that include pain and suffering, emotional distress or mental anguish, and similar losses.
 While it is difficult to put a value on this type of loss, we know how to calculate a just figure for use in settlement negotiations.

 Mesothelioma is an aggressive and deadly disease with no cure.
 Asbestos lung cancer, too, can put a person’s life at risk.
 Even the treatment used to fight these cancers can cause serious illness and even death.

 If this happened to someone in your immediate family, you may be able to pursue wrongful death damages from their employer, an asbestos manufacturer, or another party.
 We can help you understand the types of losses that may be available to you through a wrongful death action.

 Because every case is different, there is no way to predict how much you might receive in a settlement in your mesothelioma or asbestos lung cancer lawsuit.
-There are many things to consider when putting a fair settlement value on this type of case.
-Some of the things your attorney will consider during this process include:
+Several factors come into play when calculating the damages in a claim such as this.
+Some of the things your mesothelioma and asbestos lung cancer lawsuit attorney will consider during this process include:

-The Liable Party or Parties: To get a settlement in your mesothelioma and asbestos lung cancer lawsuit case, we need to prove the circumstances of your exposure and link them back to the liable party.
+To get a settlement in your mesothelioma and asbestos lung cancer lawsuit case, we need to prove the circumstances of your exposure and link them back to the liable party.
 Most people are exposed to asbestos at work, but some of the most common liable parties include:

-The Severity and Nature of Your Cancer: Perhaps the most important factor in determining how large your settlement might be in this type of case is the severity and nature of your cancer.
-When doctors catch a slow-growing type of cancer early and can completely resect the growth, the cost of treatment and care is much lower than someone who will need several surgeries, chemotherapy, radiation treatment, and supportive care.
+Perhaps the most important factor in determining how large your settlement might be in this type of case is the severity and nature of your cancer.
+When doctors catch a slow-growing type of cancer early and can completely resect the growth, the cost of medical treatment is much lower than someone who will need several surgeries, chemotherapy, radiation treatment, and supportive care.

 We will also consider your prognosis and the possibility of ongoing and future care costs.
-Some people manage serious cancers for years while others win or lose their battle quickly.
+Some people manage serious cancers for years, while others win or lose their battle quickly.
 The costs associated with diagnosis, treatment, ongoing care, future monitoring, and even palliative care vary greatly from case to case.

-We will calculate the cost of your current and possible future care as a part of putting a fair settlement value on your case.
+Your asbestos cancer lawsuit lawyer will calculate the cost of your current and possible future care as a part of putting a fair settlement value on your case.

-Cancer is physically painful, as well as emotionally stressful.
+Cancer is physically painful as well as emotionally stressful.
 Most patients experience a lot of anxiety, fear, worry, and frustration.
 Physically, the treatments can also be difficult.
 They often make patients sicker than the cancer but are necessary to fight the progression of the deadly disease.

 We know how to put a price on your pain and suffering.
 We understand that no money can take away your pain, but we will fight for a fair settlement for your damages.